There are several ways to identify minority students and promote your organization to them for the purpose of increasing diversity.

 Diversity Career Fair

-Organizations may attend this annual event, held in early Fall, to meet several hundred minority students.
+Organizations may attend this annual event, held in early Spring, to meet several hundred minority students.
 Invitations are issued to employers who regularly recruit on campus or upon request.
 Space is allocated on a first-come, first-served basis.
 Please contact us at firstname.lastname@example.org if interested in participating.

 Minority Student Organizations